MartinPankraz/AzCosmosDB-OData-Shim/README.md

 - Create an ABAP program on **SE80** based on the code in [ZDemoFrontDoorReport.abap](ZDemoFrontDoorReport.abap).
 It will leverage the popular demo data set SFlight.

-*Note:*
+>**Note**
-I highly recommend checking the API calls through Postman first, because the http log on the SAP app server can be tedious.
+> I highly recommend checking the API calls through a [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or Postman first, because the http log on the SAP app server can be tedious.
 If you need to troubleshoot on SAP you would need to activate http trace info on SMICM, lock your work process on SAPGUI through SE38 (RSTRC000), navigate within that same session to SE80, trigger your progamm, go back to RSTRC000 and release your workpress and finally check the trace file on ST11 for your previously locked work process number.

 </details>

 ### Azure AD (app registration for secure authentication)

 <details>
 <summary>click to expand</summary>